Repairing is now as simple as counting from 1 to 3.

 Step 1 – Read Parameters (the software marks the failure)

-Step 2 – Chip Selection (it is mostly detected automatically)
+Step 2 – Chip Selection (it is detected automatically most of the time)

-Our Reset Feature unseals most of the chips using the master password within few seconds.
-Unsealing is mandatory to change chip parameters.
+Our Reset Feature unseals most of the chips using the master password within a few seconds.
+Using a master password is fast and professional.

 No need to try different passwords from a database.